-Video interviewing can enhance Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr... research greatly and even take it into a new dimension, including sentiment analysis.
+Video interviewing can enhance There are many methods for conducting market studies in B2B like quantitative and qualitative survey... greatly and even take it into a new dimension, including sentiment analysis.
 To find out why and how, I have interviewed Carl Wong, the CEO and Co-Founder of LivingLens who spoke to me from Liverpool.
 Carl talked to me about some of the innovative ways of carrying out consumer research, the use of video and massive data analysis, all based on his experience at LivingLens, a Medallia company.

 When video interviewing gives market research a new dimension

 The rise of video can help rehumanise marketing data